756dk/Secure-Rest-API-Node-Typescript/README.md

-# Building Secure RESTful Web API's with Node.js, Express, MongoDB and TypeScript
+# Building Secure RESTful Web API's with Node.js, Express, MongoDB and TypeScript using JSON WEB TOKEN

 This is a simple API with JWT authentication